TrevorRobertsJr/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Amazon Web Services

-This tutorial leverages the [Amazon Web Services](https://aws.amazon.com) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up. [//]: # ([Sign up](https://cloud.google.com/free/) for $300 in free credits.
+This tutorial leverages the [Amazon Web Services](https://aws.amazon.com) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.

-[Estimated cost](https://cloud.google.com/products/calculator/#id=78df6ced-9c50-48f8-a670-bc5003f2ddaa) to run this tutorial: $0.22 per hour ($5.39 per day).)

 > The compute resources required for this tutorial exceed the AWS free tier.